Academic qualifications, summary of research achievements

 PhD thesis on the topic of graph coloring problems advised by Jan Kratochvíl

-Organization of schools and workshops: CCOSA Fall School 2011, CCOSA Winter School 2013, ICMS workshop on extremal combinatorics 2014, LMS-CMI Research school on Regularity and Analytic Methods in Combinatorics 2015, Oberwolfach workshop on graph theory 2016, Workshop on Algorithms, Logic and Structure 2016, 10 Year Anniversary DIMAP Workshop 2017, Workshop in Honour of Mike Paterson's 75th Birthday 2017, Workshop on Structural Sparsity, Logic and Algorithms 2018, Oberwolfach workshop on Graph Theory 2019
+Organization of schools and workshops: CCOSA Fall School 2011, CCOSA Winter School 2013, ICMS workshop on Extremal Combinatorics 2014, LMS-CMI Research school on Regularity and Analytic Methods in Combinatorics 2015, Oberwolfach workshop on Graph Theory 2016, Workshop on Algorithms, Logic and Structure 2016, 10 Year Anniversary DIMAP Workshop 2017, Workshop in Honour of Mike Paterson's 75th Birthday 2017, Workshop on Structural Sparsity, Logic and Algorithms 2018, Oberwolfach workshop on Graph Theory 2019

 Computer Science Panel of the Czech Science Foundation (2011-15, vice-chair 2012)

 Computer Science Board of the Charles University Grant Agency (member since 2010)

 Supervision of graduate students and postdoctoral fellows

 Postdocs: Jean-Sébastien Sereni (2006-08), Louis Esperet (2008-09), Demetres Christofides (2010-11), Ján Mazák (2011-12), Andrew Treglown (2011-12), Roman Glebov (2013), Anita Liebenau (2013-15), Ping Hu (2014-2017), Tamás Hubai (2015-2017), Andrzej Grzesik (2017-), Péter Pál Pach (2017-), Jonathan Noel (2017-)